auraphp/Aura.Marshal/README.md

 - [`Doctrine2 DBAL`](http://www.doctrine-project.org/docs/dbal/2.1/en)

 ... or anything else.
-(In theory, you should be able to retrieve data from XML, CSV, Mongo, or anything else, and load it into Aura.Marshal.)
+(In theory, you should be able to retrieve data from XML, CSV, Mongo, or anything else, and load it into Aura Marshal.)

-With Aura.Marshal, you use the data retrieval tools of your choice and write your own queries to retrieve data from a data source.
+With Aura Marshal, you use the data retrieval tools of your choice and write your own queries to retrieve data from a data source.
 You then load that result data into an entity type object, and it creates record and collection objects for you based on a mapping scheme you define for it.

-Aura.Marshal makes it easy to avoid the N+1 problem when working with a domain model.
+Aura Marshal makes it easy to avoid the N+1 problem when working with a domain model.
 It also uses an identity map (per type) to avoid retaining multiple copies of the same object.

-It is important to remember that Aura.Marshal, despite resembling an ORM in many ways, it *not* an ORM proper:
+It is important to remember that Aura Marshal, despite resembling an ORM in many ways, it *not* an ORM proper:

 - it does not have a query-building facility